connecteev/laravel-email-campaigns-spatie/docs/installation-setup.md

 ## Add the route macro

-You must use register the routes needed to handle subscription confirmations, open and click tracking.
+You must use register the routes needed to handle subscription confirmations, open, and click tracking.
 You can do that by adding this macro to your routes file.

 ```php
 Route::emailCampaigns('email-campaigns');